prernaadvani/whatsprernacooking/_posts/2020-12-20-avocado-toast.md

   - I've heard that people use sriracha mayonaise or hot sauce instead.
 Personally, I am not a fan, but it might work for you.
 * 2 tablespoons crumbled feta (vegans - skip this)
   - Crumbled goat cheese works just as beautifully
+  - Sometimes, I half the quantity of goat/feta cheese and add a thin layer of cream cheese to the bread instead.
+This is probably my favorite way to avocado toast.
 * 1 teaspoon "21 Seasoning Salute", available at Trader Joe's
   - There's no real substitution for this, but you can use your favorite spice blend instead.